 Our school is made up of a wide variety of people, with varied backgrounds, lifestyles and cultures.
 It is a diversity which enriches our lives and the educational process.
 Little Heath School seeks to be an inclusive and welcoming community which values diversity and which protects and promotes the dignity of every member of our community.
+Little Heath School has a sharp focus on the well-being and progress of all our children and young people and where all members of our school community are of equal worth.
+We recognise, respect and value difference and understand that diversity is a strength that enriches our lives.
+We take account of differences and strive to remove any barriers to learning and development.
 All staff and students are encouraged and supported in reaching their full potential.